A Networked Multi-Agent System for Mobile Wireless Infrastructure on Demand: Introduction

 The concept of mobile infrastructure on demand (MID) has been proposed to address these issues \cite{mox2020mobile}.
 The idea of MID is to deploy a team of autonomous unmanned aerial vehicles (UAVs) to provide wireless connectivity on demand (Figure \ref{fig:swarm}).
 Agents of the MID team reconfigure their positions and communication routes to satisfy quality of service (QoS) requirements of a team of task agents (Figure \ref{fig:example_network}).
 Task agents can be themselves UAVs or they can be any other type of end user.
 The distinction between task and MID agents is that the movement of task agents is not controlled, only their communication routes are.

 In this paper, we build a MID system.
 This is a cyber-physical control system that dynamically reconfigures (physical) positions of the MID agents and (cyber) routing tables of MID and task agents.
-We demonstrate in simulated and real experiments that MID enables the following features:
+We considered a series of tests in which task agents move apart, follow undisclosed trajectories, and hold their positions while a MID agent is replaced.
+Through the evaluation of these tests in simulated scenarios and their corroboration in real experiments, we were able to demonstrate that MID enables the following features:

 \begin{description}

 \item[(F1)] \textbf{Extension of operational range.} In exploration scenarios the use of a MID team extends the operational range by providing packet relaying capabilities.

 \item[(F2)] \textbf{Support for tasks with complex mobility patterns.} In tasks whose execution requires complex mobility patterns MID offers more reliable communication.
 It does so by continuously adapting positions and routes in response to the movement of the task agents.